 BSc in Pharmacology with Extramural year, King's College London

 Google scholar: Click here.

 My Research Interests include:

-My research will apply single cell genomics to synovia biopsies from Rheumatoid arthritis patients
+My research applies single cell RNA-sequencing to synovial biopsies from rheumatoid arthritis and psoriatic arthritis patients.

 - Nwosu LN, Allen M, Wyatt L, Huebner JL, Chapman V, Walsh DA, Kraus VB.
 Pain prediction by serum biomarkers of bone turnover in people with knee osteoarthritis: an observational study of TRAcP5b and cathepsin K in OA.
 Osteoarthritis and Cartilage 2017, epub ahead of print.

 - Nwosu LN, Mapp P, Chapman V, Walsh DA.
 Relationship between structural pathology and pain behaviour in a model of osteoarthritis (OA).
 Osteoarthritis and Cartilage 2016, 24(11), 1910-1917.

 - Xu L, Nwosu LN, Burston JB, Millns PJ, Sagar DR, Mapp PI, Meesawatsom P, Li L, Bennett AJ, Walsh DA, Chapman V. The anti-NGF antibody muMab 911 both prevents and reverses pain behaviour and subchondral osteoclast numbers in a rat model of osteoarthritis pain.
 Osteoarthritis and Cartilage 2016, 24(9), 1587-1595.